b0o/maddison.io-old/index.md

 # Maddison Hellstrom

-Maddison is a human person who writes code, talks about technology & business, and breathes air through a mask.
+Maddison is a human person who writes code, talks about technology & business, and breathes air through a mask (usually).

 She would like you to know that you are awesome and have a great smile.
 Stay awesome, person.